Volograms/volograms_unity_plugin/windows/README.md

 ## Setting Up
 * Download [`ffmpeg`](https://ffmpeg.org/) from this [repo](https://github.com/BtbN/FFmpeg-Builds/releases)

-      * Download the build labelled like `ffmpeg-N-xxxxxx-xxxxxxxxxxx-win64-gpl-shared.zip` (Tested with a version Auto-Build 2023-10-31 13:06)
+  * Download the build labelled like `ffmpeg-N-xxxxxx-xxxxxxxxxxx-win64-gpl-shared.zip` (Tested with a version Auto-Build 2023-10-31 13:06).
+  * TODO: Check other versions, 7.1 and 8.0, if they are also supported.

 * Unzip the file and note where you place the extracted folder

 * In this document `ffmpeg_win` refers to the location of ffmpeg on your machine
+  * This can be defined inside the `vol_unity_win_property_sheet` project properties under `User Macros`.

 ## Project Layout
-* Open the `vol_unity_lib_win.sln` solution in Visual Studio
+* Open the `vol_unity_lib_win.sln` solution in Visual Studio (2022 is recommended).
 * The project hierarchy looks like this:

 ![Win Project Hierarchy](/readme_resources/image-19.png)